-Scott and Jerry recap the past three podcast stories, covering the Oxenberg dialogues, what's on your mind, and what's on our mind.
+Scott and Jerry recap the past three podcast stories, covering Where Two Philosophers Wrestle With God, and What's On Your Mind.
 An insightful conversation between Jerry and Scott about their personal spiritual experiences while recapping points from the most recent series, including dialogues, and responses from readers and listeners.

 Listen to a philosopher's experience communicating with God, where God explains human history as co-evolving with His own dramatic story.
 Not a theological debate but a discussion that includes philosophical theories, often seen through the lens of logic, and spiritual experiences perceived through the lenses of different religious communities.
 Join us in this still-lingering time of enforced leisure and understand what it means when God said, "Listen!"